The Singing Marine

 The Singing Marine is a 1937 American musical film directed by Ray Enright and Busby Berkeley and starring Dick Powell.
 It was the last of Powell's trio of service-related Warners films: 1934's Flirtation Walk paid tribute, of sorts, to the Army, and 1935's Shipmates Forever to the Navy.
-This one is distinguished by its two musical sequences directed by Busby Berkeley.
+This one is distinguished by its two musical sequences directed by Busby Berkeley, and for introducing "The Song of the Marines".